 The first phase of the Glenmore Dam Infrastructure Improvements Program is the Utilities Relocation Project.
-This project will move the water and gas utility lines currently running across the top of the dam to a tunnel underneath the Elbow River.
-This is needed to allow access to the Dam for the remaining infrastructure improvement projects.
-Construction is expected to begin in May, and will continue through to Spring 2017.
+This involves moving the water and gas utility lines currently running across the top of the dam to a tunnel underneath the Elbow River.
+Construction should be complete in Spring 2017.

-The utility relocation will use trenchless tunnelling technology to excavate underneath the Elbow River.
-Before tunneling can begin, shafts must be excavated on either side of the river.
-Construction impacts for this project will include:
+Before tunnelling can begin, shafts must be excavated on either side of the river.
+Construction impacts will include:

 - Increased traffic to site (construction crews, trucks hauling materials to and from site)